 This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.

-Progress for students at Uffculme is measured via SOLAR, Wellbeing measures, ELSA, teacher assessments for standardised measures (eg KS2 SATS) and in-house tracking.
+Progress for students at Uffculme is measured via Evidence for Learning, Wellbeing measures, ELSA, teacher assessments for standardised measures (eg KS2 SATS) and in-house tracking.